 Locked up in debt?

-Is it better to live with your debt and keep making minimum payments?
+Or, is it better to live with your debt and keep making minimum payments?

 That question sums up most people’s fears about shedding their debt through bankruptcy.